h8r-dev/heighliner-website/docs/10-development/buildkit.md

 ## Use Remote BuildKit

-If you don't want to run BuildKit locally, then try the follow steps to use remote BuildKit.
+If you don't want to run BuildKit locally, then try the following steps to use remote BuildKit.

 Start buildkit in remote machine: